datarefinery/API-PMH/README.md

 page = page to get from the larger sequence (defaults to 0)

-fromdate = selectively harvesting, ISO8601 date/time or sub part thereof (defaults to 2000-01-01T00:00:00 ?)
+fromdate = selectively harvesting, ISO8601 date/time or sub part thereof (defaults to null or '')

 set = choose a set from those available (always defaults to 0) fields = optional, will always default to all, but if implemented can be used to limit response to only include specific fields